COMMUNITY WELLNESS · MONCTON, NB

 ~7,560

-Apparent opioid toxicity deaths across Canada in 2023
+Apparent synthetic drug toxicity deaths across Canada in 2023

 Public Health Agency of Canada (PHAC)